-SUSTAINABILITY PILLARS People and equal Safety and Environment, quality and opportunities Workspace organisational structure The Group acts by respecting The Group recognises the health and The Group considers the environment the fundamental rights of every safety of workers as a fundamental individual and by guaranteeing enabler.
-For this reason, CEME adopts primary focus of all its operations. equal opportunities and the fight every precaution that is necessary for Thus, CEME promotes a culture against any form of discrimination. its employees and collaborators to CEME undertakes to safeguard carry out their activities in conditions every person's physical, moral and of healthiness, safety and hygiene. cultural integrity, while pledging to work conditions that do not threat individual dignity.
+The Group acts by respecting the fundamental rights of every individual and by guaranteeing equal opportunities and the fight against any form of discrimination.
+CEME undertakes to safeguard every person's physical, moral and cultural integrity, while pledging to work conditions that do not threat individual dignity.